Luizgustavo358/Luizgustavo358/README.md

 **Personal Info:**

 - 💻 Currently working as a Trainee @Instituto Aquila, a Brazilian Consulting company
-- 🔬 Science Computer student in Computer Science @PUCMG: Focused on Computer Networks, Urban Mobility, Vehicular Networks and Intelligent Transportation System (ITS)
+- 🔬 Science Computer student in Computer Science @PUCMG
 - 🌱 Learning the best practices of Web Development